snail-unamur/energytrackr-data/README.md

 # EnergyTrackr Results

-This repository contains the raw and processed energy measurement results collected using the **EnergyTrackr** pipeline.
+This repository contains the raw and processed energy measurement results collected using the **EnergyTrackr** pipeline, for the paper **Systematic Detection of Energy Regression and Corresponding Code Patterns in Java Projects**, submitted at FSE 2026.

 The goal of this dataset is to support reproducibility and future research on energy-aware software development, energy regressions, and green coding practices.

-NOTE: Most of the configuration files are in .json format because initially this is the format used by the EnergyTrackr pipeline.
-However, now the EnergyTrackr pipeline uses .yaml files for configuration.
-The .json files are kept for reference but should still be usable with the EnergyTrackr pipeline and can be converted to .yaml format if needed.
+One HTML report is available for each of the three analyzed projects:

-NOTE 2: The data used for the thesis is in the following directories:
+- `fastexcel-report.html`

-- `java/fastexcel`
+- `jsoup-report.html`
-- `java/jsoup`
+- `univocity-parsers-report.html`

-- `java/univocity-parsers`
+These reports contain all the data discussed in the paper.
+To view them, please download the files and open them directly in your browser.
+Kindly note that **opening the reports within Anonymous Github will not work**.